Buendon/PwintyBundle/README.md

                 $response = $service->createOrder($order);
             }
             catch (OrderException $e) {
-                // If the createOrder call fails, it will throw an exception
+                // If the call fails, it will throw an exception
                 // Handle here the error
             }